Seared Lamb Chops with Raspberry Marsala Sauce

 I have a story to tell you about this raspberry marsala sauce.
 I'm cringing and want to hide under a rock and pretend it didn't happen.
-For the sake of letting you laugh at me I'm going to tell you the bright and brilliant thing I did the other day when I made this.
+For the sake of letting you laugh at me, I'm going to tell you the bright and brilliant thing I did the other day when I made this.
 Oh god, here it goes …

 My mom sent me home with a big bag of frozen raspberries she picked from her backyard.
 They had unthawed some on the drive home and (not thinking) I popped them back in the freezer where they turned into a big solid lump.
 I needed 1 cup of raspberries for the marsala sauce, so I took the bag from the freezer and gave it a solid smack on my countertop to try and break the lump of raspberries apart.
 As soon as the raspberries smashed down on the counter I covered my face with my hands and started swearing oh f**k, oh f**k, oh f**k.
 It wasn't my counter I smacked; it was my glass stovetop.
 I peered between my fingers like a kid at a scary movie to find a giant hole in the middle of my stove.
 Can you even believe how brilliant I am?!

-As they say, “What doesn't kill you gives you a good story to tell” or something like that.
+As they say, “What doesn't kill you, gives you a good story to tell” or something like that.

 So back to the recipe.
 This raspberry marsala sauce is where it's at.
 It's tangy and fresh and perfect for summertime.
-It has a strong raspberry flavour, and the marsala adds just the right amount of booziness and sweetness.
+It has a strong raspberry flavor, and the marsala adds just the right amount of booziness and sweetness.
 If you like raspberries, you will love this sauce.

-If it's too hot in your house to turn on the stove – or you've smashed yours with a bag of frozen raspberries – the lamb would also be delicious cooked on the BBQ.
+If it's too hot in your house to turn on the stove – or you've smashed yours with a bag of frozen raspberries – the lamb would also be delicious cooked on the grill.
 The best way to cook tender lamb chops is to sear or grill them.